ChristopherElchik/TileRunner-Challenge/README.md

 # TileRunner-Challenge
 Tile Runner challenge for Zebra Robotics

-To-do list:

-- Add images for visuals (Maybe?
-Would require students to download more files...)
-- Clean up comments
-- Add documentation and instructions for students
-- Optimize
-- Test
+This challenge is meant to serve as an introduction to AI for students who are learning python.

+## Provided Files